Corporate plan 2023 / 2028 (2025 / 26 refresh)

 - Operational estate: We will continue to rationalise the council's operational estate to maximise efficiency and reduce our carbon footprint.

-- Partnership Working: We will continue to collaborate with our regional partners to progress our wellbeing objectives, specifically in relation to the strategic development planning, regional transport planning, promoting the economic well-being and delivering a regional energy strategy (through the Corporate Joint Committee), health and social care (through the West Glamorgan partnership) and education improvement (through Partneriaeth).
+- Partnership working: We will continue to collaborate with our regional partners to progress our wellbeing objectives, specifically in relation to the strategic development planning, regional transport planning, promoting the economic well- being and delivering a regional energy strategy (through the Corporate Joint Committee), health and social care (through the West Glamorgan partnership) and education improvement (through Partneriaeth).
 Our collaboration will also continue with local partners to develop and implement solutions to the challenges facing our population and progress our 2040 Wellbeing Plan (through the Public Services Board).

 - Interacting with our population: We will continue to ensure that where appropriate we consult, engage, and involve our population in the design and the delivery of our policies and services, enhancing our co-production capacity and capability through pilot projects and practice.

-- Equality, Diversity and Human Rights: We will continue to embed equality, diversity, and human rights through all that we do as a council, implementing our Welsh language proving the quality of our integrated impact assessments and working with partners to make Swansea a Human Rights City.
+- Equality, Diversity and Human Rights: We will continue to embed equality, diversity, and human rights through all that we do as a council, implementing our Welsh Language proving the quality of our integrated impact assessments and working with partners to make Swansea a Human Rights City.

-By the end of 2024-2025 we will have:
+By the end of 2025-2026 we will have ensured:

-- A balanced Medium Term Financial Plan.
+- A balanced Medium Term Financial Plan and a deliverable budget for 2025-26 are in place.

 How we will measure progress